phpearth/docs/community/conferences.md

-# What are PHP Conferences and Where Can I Attend One?
+# What are PHP conferences and where can I attend one?

 PHP conferences are PHP specific events, at which established, well known PHP speakers present their topics and users meet and discuss PHP related topics and